 My Very Own Dopamine and Trauma Recovery Story

 The moment I turned sixteen, I became an orphan.
 Both of my parents were gone.
-No Warning.
+No warning.
 No goodbye.
-Just a world that suddenly demanded I function like nothing had changed, while my nervous system screamed that everything had.
+Just a world that suddenly demanded I function like nothing had changed, while every signal in my nervous system screamed that everything had.

 For decades, I didn’t understand why I couldn’t simply “move forward.”
 I didn’t understand why motivation felt like a constant battle, why achievements brought no real joy, or why my body remained locked in a state of perpetual readiness for the next disaster.
 I thought I was broken.
 I thought I was weak.